 We will be practicing the following enhanced health and safety measures:

-Masks: Beginning on May 30, 2021, we will not require mask use during worship services.
-We will still encourage mask usage in unvaccinated individuals.
+Masks: Beginning August 1, we will once again require mask use during worship services.

 Symptoms: We ask those experiencing illness or fever, or those recently exposed to COVID-19 to worship from home.